 Can you imagine, if I had all my information stored there?
 Never mind that possibility, it got me thinking that 5 years ago I had a computer crash and lost information.
 Add to that the ever changing technology that made floppies, zip discs and so many other ways of storing information obsolete.
 Did you remember to update that information onto the newest type of information storage before you couldn’t use the old method anymore?

 Having hard copy information can be important in an IRS audit (you can fix a tax return for 3 years.
 The IRS or state can go back 7, and if they find an error they can go back 10 years!)
 It can also be helpful to track stock purchase dates for your tax returns, fixing errors on a credit report, and also reclaiming escrow accounts for rental units.
 These are just some of the reasons you want hard copy information.
+If you save your financial documents, it’s an excellent backup.

 Another reason to have hard copies are for those that are left behind after someone passes.
-Now with the truncation of credit card information on bills etc, you will want a hard copy of your credit account information.
+Now with the truncation of credit card information on bills etc., you will want a hard copy of your credit account information.

 Storing this information also needs to be considered – whether you can afford a lock box at a bank, a safe at home, or just a fire/flood protected box that you can obtain inexpensively.
 It is important to keep these things in a safe place.